 Monday - White Bay Beach, Jost Van Dyke, British Virgin Islands

-The party island - no shoes necessary.
-Great Harbour lined with the most colourful, kitchest beach bars ever.
+Jost Van Dyke - the party island - no shoes necessary.
+Great Harbour is lined with the most colourful, kitchest beach bars ever.
 And, a taxi ride over the hill, White Bay Beach.
 This one features on most of those lists of ten best beaches in the world.
 Pristine white sand and the requisite bendy palm trees.
 It's also home to the Soggy Dollar beach bar, so called because the sailors swim in from their boats with their money.
-This is where the Painkiller cocktail was invented.
+This is where the Painkiller Cocktail was invented.
 I will leave the recipe (and the scenes on the beach) to your imagination.
-I wander along to the little yellow church but it's hard to leave the gorgeous beach for long.
+I wander along to the little yellow church, but it's hard to leave the gorgeous beach for long.

 Besides, today, I am entertained by Jesse and Elias, two twenty something brothers from Canada.
 Their mission, it seems, is to consume as many Coronas as they can.
 When I abandon them, their deck chairs are barricaded in, by a sea of glass bottles.
 Painkillers not necessary.